nicholasadamou/watson-chatbot/README.md

 This application assumes that the authentication flow that the parent web application (e.g. [test/](test/)) is using is **SSO** with _JWT_.

-The authentication flow starts with the user typing `login` into the front-end of the chatbot.
+The authentication flow starts when the user hits the chatbot itself.
+If the user is not currently authenticated, then it will make a request to `/chatbot/auth/login`.
 The chatbot back-end server obtains the encoded JWT token from the domain cookie which was generated during the SSO authentication flow from the parent web application.
-It then reads, decodes, and verifies that JWT Token and if successful, the chatbot back-end server ([server/server.js](server/server.js)) will redirect the front-end ([angular-app](angular-app)) to `$PROTOCOL://$HOST:\$PORT?login=true` indicating successful authentication.
-The front-end will then utilize [auth.guard](angular-app/src/guards/auth.guard.ts) and make a request for 1) the decoded user stored on the back-end server and 2) the avatar of that user which will then be displayed on the front-end UI.
+It then reads, decodes, and verifies that JWT Token and if successful, the chatbot back-end server ([server/server.js](server/server.js)) will send back a JSON object back to the client containing the user that was authenticated and whether or not the authentication was successful.
+The front-end will then store that user in local storage and make a request for the user's avatar using the email address contained within the user object which will then be displayed on the front-end UI.

 **Roles**: